1. About trimethoprim

 What to do about:

-- headaches - make sure you rest and drink plenty of fluids.
-Do not drink too much alcohol.
+- headaches – make sure you rest and drink plenty of fluids.
+It's best not to drink too much alcohol.
 Everyday painkillers, such as paracetamol and ibuprofen, are safe to take with trimethoprim.
+Speak to your doctor if these do not help or the headaches are severe.

 7. Pregnancy and breastfeeding